Frequently Asked Questions

 Are there prerequisites for retreat?

 No formal prerequisites exist.
 However, we provide educational guidance about appropriate retreat lengths based on individual circumstances.
 Students new to intensive practice typically begin with shorter retreats (10-30 days), while experienced practitioners may pursue longer ones (up to 120 days).
 These are recommendations for effective learning, not requirements for access.
+Longer retreats typically occur after students have engaged with foundational coursework, as they represent advanced-level educational integration.

 How much does it cost?